-Point of purchase opens every brand that opportunity where it can engage with shoppers.
-As one of those brands, you only have a fraction of a second to make an impression with passersby on grocery shelves, and you must make that moment count.
+Point of purchase opens every brand with the opportunity where it can engage with shoppers.
+As one of those brands, you only have a fraction of a second to make an impression on passersby on grocery shelves, and you must make that moment count.

-By getting the attention of customers with your POP displays successfully, you can increase your sales without spending more.
+By getting customers’ attention with your POP displays successfully, you can increase your sales without spending more.

-There might only be so much you can do with point of purchase displays given that they are printed materials and might burn a hole in your pocket.
-However, all you need is creativity to get more eyeballs to your products that could result in greater purchases.
+There might only be so much you can do with point-of-purchase displays, given that they are printed materials and might burn a hole in your pocket.
+However, all you need is creativity to get more eyeballs on your products which could result in greater purchases.

-To help get your imagination up and running, below are point of purchase display examples.
-They can give you ideas on how to approach your POP displays that match your brand.
+To help get your imagination up and running, below are point-of-purchase display examples.
+They can give you ideas on approaching your POP displays that match your brand.

-In this example, Centrum vitamins are now non-GMO and gluten-free as seen on the display in big, bold letters.
+In this example, Centrum vitamins are now non-GMO and gluten-free, as shown in big, bold letters.
 Customers will also see the appearance of the packaging to identify it from other Centrum products.

 The main catch of the display, however, is the coupons at the bottom.
 People can get one to save $3 for every purchase of the products.